 - 19. When recipients of Defendants' robocalls press "1" to speak to a "warranty specialist" or sales representative, Defendants transfer the calls to their client's call center. - 20.
 Both in the robocalls and in call recipients' subsequent conversations with live representatives, Defendants and their clients also have represented, expressly or by implication, that they are affiliated with the call recipient's automobile dealership or manufacturer.
-Defendants first make this representation in their robocalls, and the message then is reinforced by Defendants' clients after Defendants transfer call recipients to their clients' call centers.
+Defendants and their clients first make this representation in the robocalls, and that representation then is reinforced by Defendants' clients after Defendants transfer call recipients to their clients' call centers.
 Neither Defendants, nor their clients, are affiliated with call recipients' automobile dealerships or manufacturers.